evilpapa/ray/doc/source/cluster/kubernetes/troubleshooting/rayservice-troubleshooting.md

 * Unlike `serveConfig`, `serveConfigV2` adheres to the snake case naming convention.
 For example, `numReplicas` is used in `serveConfig`, while `num_replicas` is used in `serveConfigV2`.

 (kuberay-raysvc-issue3-1)=
-### Issue 3-1: The Ray image does not include the required dependencies.
+### 问题 3-1: The Ray image does not include the required dependencies.

 You have two options to resolve this issue: